Methodology

 Exposure Ensemble

-V4.1 treats exposure as an ensemble layer, not a single index.
+V7 treats exposure as an ensemble layer, not a single index.
 AIOE is the baseline source; Anthropic observed usage, Eloundou GPT exposure, and the ILO occupational exposure index are added when crosswalk coverage exists.
+In the live release, weighted task evidence can then upgrade that ensemble for occupations that clear the coverage gate.

 exposure_ensemble = weighted_mean(percentile-ranked matched exposure inputs)